 - You can see the English (United States) is set by default in the Change System Locale section.
 Change it to any other language as per your preference.

 - Lastly, click on the OK button to save the change settings.

 From Editor’s Desk

-So this is how you change the by default language for non-Unicode program.
+So this is how you change the by default language for the non-Unicode program.
 Hence, this will help you further work on OS or software that uses numerous character sets.
 Also, feel free to share your experience with Unicode and tell us if these steps were really helpful to you.